jschhie/Financial-Visualizer/README.md

 ## Visual Demo
 The following results are based on the supplied ```curr_balance.pickle``` file and ```expenses.db``` database.

 To better understand the outputs, please read the [next section](https://github.com/jschhie/expenseTracker/#sample-resources-in-detail).
-Or, skip ahead for the  [examples](https://github.com/jschhie/expenseTracker/#examples).
+Or, skip ahead for the  [walkthrough](https://github.com/jschhie/expenseTracker/#walkthrough).

 ### Sample Resources in Detail
-#### Table I: Snippet of Records
+#### Table I
 | TID | Month | Day | Year | Amount | Is_Withdrawal | Tag |
 | :---: | :---: | :---: | :---:| :---: | :---: | :---:|
 | 1 | 1 | 1 | 2002 | 1.11 | 0 | None |